danielabfajardo/react-chitchat/README.md

 ## Deployment

-ChitChat can be deployed to a hosting platform such as Heroku or Firebase.
+ChitChat can be deployed to a hosting platform such as Firebase.
 The specific steps to deploy the application will vary depending on the hosting platform you choose.

 ## Contributing